Episode Transcript

 my hobby used to be running because I was working

-in advertising, and I've had to figure out like now
+in advertising, and I've had to figure out, like now

 running has become like a part of my job.
+But

-But at the same time, it's like I still love running.
+at the same time, it's like I still love running.

 It still is a hobby for me to go on

-solo runs by myself, right, and I love it.
-But
+solo runs by myself, right, and.

-Speaker 2 (43:59):
+Speaker 2 (44:01):

 Yeah, yeah, you really can't.
 You really can't with that one.
-Yeah.
-Yeah.

 When I first started at Wicked, I really quickly realized, Okay,